 14 The method of claim 13, wherein obtaining the printed flexible circuit board having at least one capacitive force sensor further comprises the FCB having at least one rotational position encoder on the FCB; and

-placing the FCB in a robotic finger so that the rotational position encoder is of the robotic finger, and placing a reference magnet in the so that the reference magnet and the rotational position sensor are arranged on the axis of the .
+placing the FCB in a robotic finger so that the rotational position encoder is on a segment of the robotic finger, and placing a reference magnet in the adjacent segment so that the reference magnet and the rotational position sensor are arranged on the axis of the joint between these two segments.

 15. The method of claim 13, further comprising tying the FCB in a knot around a structural component within the finger so that the FCB is anchored in place at the structural component.